limadelic/frankendoc/docs/Args.md

 # Multiline Arguments

 Enclose multiline args between """
-The quotes should be in a single line
-Starting after the step
+The quotes should be in a single line starting after the step
+There's no need to match the arg in the regex
+It will be passed as the last parameter

 **Example** [ [Login](https://github.com/limadelic/contextual/blob/master/docs/src/login.coffee) ]
 ```